cfengine/documentation/getting-started/installation.markdown

     [Debian/Ubuntu]      $ dpkg -i <agent package>.deb
 ```

-4. Bootstrap the machines to the hub (starting with bootstrapping the hub to itself.
-NOTE: For host machines please see AUTO-BOOTSTRAP INSTRUCTIONS for an alternative to this step, the hub machine cannot be auto-bootstrapped):
+4. Bootstrap the machines to the hub, starting with the hub itself.

 ```
      $ /var/cfengine/bin/cf-agent --bootstrap <IP ADDRESS OF HUB>
 ```

+**Note**: For host machines, see below for an automatic alternative to this
+step.

 6. CFEngine should now be up and running on your system.